QuinnKWolter/INFSCI2710-eCommerceProject/README.md

 ### Quinn:
 1. 🟨Stripe integration.
-2. 🟥Navbar GET parameter searching.
+2. 🟩Navbar GET parameter searching.
-3. 🟥Stars on product detail page and remove extra "store at" label.
+3. 🟩Stars on product detail page and remove extra "store at" label.
 4. 🟥Dashboard report for demographic facets.
 5. 🟥Not all pages redirect to homepage.
-6. 🟥Make categories page pretty with images from Kishor.
+6. 🟩Make categories page pretty with images from Kishor.
-7. 🟥Make "My Store" prettier
+7. 🟨Make "My Store" prettier
-8. 🟥Do a general aesthetic pass on all report pages, etc.
+8. 🟨Do a general aesthetic pass on all report pages, etc.
 9. 🟨Check and fill in your respective portions of the shared report Google Doc.